SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter :
-- We add an autofocus when editing a todo item, this eliminates need to double click on text.
+- We add an autofocus when editing a todo item, this eliminates need to click inisde the text box.
--
+- We use @ViewChild on the text input field.

 ### Refrences :